 The potential sale of the state land would not directly or cumulatively impact cultural uniqueness or diversity.
-It is unknown what management activities would take place on the lands if ownership was transferred.
-The tracts were nominated by the lessee with the intent of purchasing and continuing use as grazing.
+It is unknown what management activities would take place on the land if ownership was transferred.
+The tract was nominated by the lessee with the intent of purchasing and continuing use as grazing.